Azure/BatchSparkScoringPredictiveMaintenance/README.md

 databricks jobs run-now --job-id <jobID> --notebook-params {\"FEATURES_TABLE\":\"scoring_input\",\"Start_Date\":\"2015-12-30\",\"zEnd_Date\":\"2016-04-30\"}
 ```

-The `notebooks\4_model_scoring.ipynb` notebook takes the scoring data set from the `SCORING_DATA` dataset, and scores the observations using the `model_type` model, storing the model prediction results in the `RESULTS_DATA` data set
+The `notebooks\4_model_scoring.ipynb` notebook takes the scoring data set from the `SCORING_DATA` data set, and scores the observations using the `model_type` model, storing the model prediction results in the `RESULTS_DATA` data set

 Create the job using the CLI command:

 `databricks jobs create --json-file jobs/04_CreateModelScoring.json`

-Remember to run the feature engineering job above before running this job with default parameters (that point to the `scoring_input` dataset) as before:
+Remember to run the feature engineering job above before running this job with default parameters (that point to the `scoring_input` data set) as before:

 `databricks jobs run-now --job-id <jobID>`